tytydraco/yessleep/out/AIRTAG.md

 I sped through the trees as fast as possible.
 I’m Afraid of the dark, sue me.

 When I got to the clearing and it said I was 7 minutes away still… and I was right  outside the (broken) gates of an old, giant, medical looking building.
+I’d be worried it’s another dumpster dive if it weren’t so creepy and abandoned…

 **I don’t know Aaron this place is super creepy** 12:24